 Additional COM-5E Partner with media outlets.
-Relevant Strategies Media outlets are an excellent tool to promote special events, highlight significant cultural attractions, and maintain a constant awareness campaign that promotes the history of the region.
+Relevant Media outlets are excellent tools for promoting special events, highlighting significant cultural Strategies attractions, and maintaining a constant awareness campaign that promotes the region's history.
+Leverage media to promote WPAFB as a community partner when key events are conducted or milestones have been achieved.